 Due to the FDA’s announcement, some researchers quickly pointed to grain-free formulations as the culprit.

 Dr. Dodds and Hemopet have urged caution about jumping to any conclusions in earlier postings.
-We referenced previous studies that demonstrated lower taurine concentrations in the blood from dogs eating formulations that contained combinations of grains and proteins such as barley and turkey or lamb and rice, and one that showed beet pulp as possibly instigating lower taurine concentrations.
+We referenced previous studies that demonstrated lower taurine concentrations in the blood from dogs eating formulations that contained combinations grains and proteins such as barley and turkey or lamb and rice, and one that showed beet pulp as possibly instigating lower taurine concentrations.

 Since July, two notable studies have been published.